-When I catch myself going in that direction, I apply the principle given in the humorous Featured Video on this web site, “Simple advice we need.”
-I then put intentionality into stopping my thoughts from going in a negative direction, concerning my husband.
+When either one of us catches ourselves going in that direction, we try to apply the principle given in the humorous Featured Video on this web site, “Simple advice we need.”
+(You’ve got to see it.
+It’s really funny—at least we think so.)
+We are now learning to put intentionality into stopping our thoughts from going in negative directions (when it’s not healthy to do so).

-I pray and ask God to help me to start viewing my husband the way HE does.
-My prayer is for God to help me to focus on his good qualities, rather than the negative.
+We pray and ask God to help us to start viewing each other the way HE does.
+Our prayer is for God to help us to focus on each other’s good qualities, rather than the negative.

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 Whatever you have learned or received or heard from me, or seen in me—put it into practice.
 And the God of peace will be with you.”
 (Philippians 4:8-9)

-It’s amazing, as I do that, how God is faithful in helping me to rearrange my thinking.
-This puts my thoughts onto the right track, which brings peace into our marriage.
+It’s amazing, as I/we do that, how God is faithful in helping us to individually rearrange our thinking.
+This puts our thoughts onto the right track, which brings peace into our marriage.
 Consider, is your “smeller” broken?
 If so, ask God for help.

 “Marriages become more about what we believe about each other.
 If we think on good things (as Philippians 4 says) this truth will be a blessing.”
 (Eye2eyemarriage)

-With that thought in mind, I came across a “little exercise, which you can use to help you detect the stinkin’ thinkin’ that needs to be thrown out with the trash.”
+With that thought in mind, we came across a “little exercise, which you can use to help you detect the stinkin’ thinkin’ that needs to be thrown out with the trash.”
 It comes from an article posted on Crosswalk.com, written by Sharon Janes, titled, No More Stinkin’ Thinkin.
-Here’s what Sharon advises (which I encourage, as well):
+Here’s what Sharon advises (which we encourage, as well):